Orania: Internal and external threats

-In 2016, prior to the 2016 local elections, the Thembelihle branch of the Economic Freedom Fighters (EFF) campaigned on a platform of ending the autonomous status of Orania, saying that Orania's autonomy would no longer be tolerated in an EFF-run municipality.
+In 2016, prior to that year's local elections, the Thembelihle branch of the Economic Freedom Fighters (EFF) campaigned on a platform of ending the autonomous status of Orania, saying that Orania's autonomy would no longer be tolerated in an EFF-run municipality.
 After a visit to Orania, Thembelihle's EFF mayor, Danny Jonas, said he wanted to retain the status quo while working together with Orania for the benefit of Thembelihle.
 In 2009 the EFF's future leader, Julius Malema, visited Orania.
-In 2019, Mr. Malema indicated that he agreed with the idea of moving landless black people to Orania.
+In 2019, Malema indicated that he agreed with the idea of moving landless black people to Orania.
+In April 2025, the EFF again called for a review of Orania's right to exist and marched to the Premiers Office in Kimberley, Northern Cape.

 In June 2020, Gauteng ANC MEC for education, Panyaza Lesufi, said that Orania had to fall as it is neither a symbol of inclusivity nor democracy.
 "We understand why that institution was established.
 It has lived its time now.
 It's now that that place must be liberated and all South Africans must be allowed to stay wherever they want to stay".
 He also said, "If you think we will keep quiet you are wrong.
 This madness must come to an end.
 It's a betrayal of our call for a truly non-racial SA".
-In response ANC veteran Carl Niehaus said, "Destroy the money, destroy the damn flag.
+In response, anti-apartheid veteran and then ANC politician Carl Niehaus, who himself is an Afrikaner, said, "Destroy the money, destroy the damn flag.
 Charge these White, Orania 'Boere', for their racism, throw them in jail".

 In January 2021, the Orania Movement made a Facebook post about how Afrikaners should develop their own sport institutions in view of government controlled sports organisations being hostile to Afrikaners.
 Facebook removed this post as hate speech, according to their new policy of "banning praise or support for White separatism" from their platform.
 In response the Orania movement created a channel on Telegram.

+On 27 April 2025, Minister of Mineral and Petroleum Resources, Gwede Mantashe told supporters at a political rally that, "If I would be president for more than three hours, I would declare that people must go and build in Orania.
+Black people must go and build there and we mix them.
+They (would) appreciate that hatred can never survive peace."